Relational Reasoning Network (RRN) for Anatomical Landmarking: Experiments and Results

-We designed $3$-Landmarks Cross (Table~\ref{table:setip_input_output}-Experiment 3) configuration for the third experiment where we used $1$ superior-posterior and $1$ superior-anterior landmarks on the right and left sides respectively.
+After observing statistically similar accuracy compared to the $5$-landmarks method for the closely-spaced landmarks ($P > 0.005$), and high error rates at the superior-anterior landmarks $Cor_L$ and $Cor_R$, we setup a new experiment which we named ``3-Landmarks Cross'' (Table~\ref{table:setip_input_output}-Experiment 3).
+In this configuration, the third experiment, we used $1$ superior-posterior and $1$ superior-anterior landmarks on the right and left sides, respectively.
 This network was similar to $3$-landmarks regular one in terms of number of \textit{RUs} used.

 In the fourth experiment (Table~\ref{table:setip_input_output}-Experiment 4), we evaluated the performance of the system in learning the closely-spaced mandibular landmarks $(Gn, Pg, B, Id)$ and the maxillary landmarks $(ANS, A, Pr, PNS)$ using the relation information of the sparsely-spaced and the nasal-bones landmarks which is named as ``$6$-landmarks''.
-There are totally $36$ \textit{RUs} in this configuration.
+There are a total of $36$ \textit{RUs} in this configuration.

 In the last experiment (Table~\ref{table:setip_input_output}-Experiment 5), we aimed to learn the maxillary landmarks $(ANS, A, Pr, PNS)$ and nasal bones landmark $(Na)$ using the relation of the mandibular networks; hence, this network configuration is called ``$9$-landmarks''.
 The architecture was composed of $81$ \textit{RUs}.
 Owing to the high number of \textit{RUs} in the architecture, the training of this network was the slowest among all the experiments performed.